Calorie counting apps and long-term weight loss

 You can invite others to connect with you through the app and start a competition.
 If you are not competitive, you can encourage and support each other.

 Many of my clients use the food journal app that comes with my professional platform.
-So we can review and analyze their entries and apply different strategies to move forward with their goals.
-We use curiosity and creativity to increase engagement with their weight loss journey.
+So we can review and analyze their entries and apply different strategies to advance their goals.
+We use curiosity and creativity to increase engagement in their weight-loss journey.

 Calorie-counting apps – disadvantages